sanfinity-Iot/openremote/User-Guide:-Create-Rules.md

 # Groovy rules

 Groovy rules scripting language is available within the (Technical) manager and can be used for complex rules.
 They have the most flexibility but also need clear understanding of the Groovy language especially to prevent errors.
-For more details and an example see [User Guide: Creat Rules with Groovy](https://github.com/openremote/openremote/wiki/User-Guide%3A-Create-Rules-with-Groovy-Editor).
+For more details and an example see [User Guide: Create Rules with Groovy](https://github.com/openremote/openremote/wiki/User-Guide%3A-Create-Rules-with-Groovy-Editor).

 # See Also